ryanmccombe/Curator2Refactor/docs/addASection/2_DynamicSections.md

 By understanding what parts of our section will be editable, we can identify what data needs to be extracted into that object.
 When section content is not being recovered from the database (eg, the user has just added a new section to their story), the editor will provide default content.

-The default content for each editable section are properties of the `defaultContent` object of the section definition.
+The default content for each editable section are properties of the `defaultContent` object of the section definition created earlier.

-Lets extract the caption into the defintion, by adding the defaultContent object:
+Lets extract the caption into the section defintion, by adding the `defaultContent` property.  `defaultContent` is an object with a property for each piece of dynamic content we want in our section.
+For now, that is just the caption:

 ```js
 // client/SectionTypes/image/index.js